osl-vvce/Documentation/open-source-day.md

 The day started off with the Inauguration function at 9:05am.The inauguration function took place in the gracious presence of our principal Dr. Sadashive Gowda, the HoD of the CSE department - Dr Ravikumar and also the faculty coordinators.
 We had our resource person Deekshith Bellare present - from PayTM, Bangalore- who addressed the gathering .
 We also had our principal and Hod address the gathering and give insights of the achievements of the OSL community of Vidyavardhaka College of Engineering.

-This was followed by speech by Sreevari SP who answered some frequently asked questions like What is OSL?, What we do at OSL?.
+This was followed by speech by Shreevari SP who answered some frequently asked questions like What is OSL?, What we do at OSL?.

 This was followed by the keynote speech delivered by Aneesh PV - Manager, Global Learning Service, Red Hat, India - which proved out to be very informative.
 The gathering learnt about Red Hat and a lot more from this session.